Neurosurgery-Brain-Tumor-Center-DiazLab/CONICS/README.md

 ## <a id="Calling_CNV_R"></a> CONICSmat - Identifying CNVs from scRNA-seq using a count table

-CONICSmat is an R package that can be used to identify CNVs in single cell RNA-seq data without the need of an explicit control dataset.
+CONICSmat is an R package that can be used to identify CNVs in single cell RNA-seq data without the need of an explicit normal control dataset.
 Also, genomic coordinates of CNVs are optional.
 The user can provide the data as a gene X cells count table.